S3-working-group/s3-practical-guide/docs/all.md

 Deliberately seeking objections is a way to tap into the collective intelligence distributed throughout an organization and benefit from insights we might otherwise miss.
 Examining proposals, agreements, and activity, through the lens of different people's perspectives helps to identify reasons why proceeding in a specific way could lead to consequences that would better be avoided, and if there are worthwhile ways to improve things.

-Adopting the principle of consent invites a change of focus in decision-making, shifting intent from trying to reach agreement - can everyone agree with this? - toward the practice of deliberately checking for objections - are there any arguments that reveal why this is not good enough, safe enough, or that there are worthwhile ways to improve?
+Adopting the principle of consent invites a change of focus in decision-making, shifting intent from trying to reach agreement - "_can everyone agree with this?_" – toward the practice of deliberately checking for objections – are there any arguments that reveal why this is not good enough, safe enough, or that there are worthwhile ways to improve?

 Consent does not mean everyone is actively involved in making every decision, as this would be ineffective.
 It does however require adequate _transparency_ and mindfulness on the part of decision makers, to inform and involve people who would be impacted (to varying degrees), or to invite those that can bring relevant experience or expertise (see _the Principle of Equivalence_).